ProfBird/AndroidAppExamples-Java/README.md

     depending on screen size and orientation.
 Activities have a Toolbar and the second activity has an up button on the Toolbar.
 * XMLParsePractice
   * An app that demonstrates parsing XML using SAX.
-The assets folder contains an XML weather forecast file that is parsed and displayed in a ListView
+The assets folder contains an XML weather forecast file that is parsed and displayed in a ListView with a SimpleAdapter.
 * WeatherForecast-SAX+ListView
   * Similar to the XMLParsePractice app, but it displays weather icons in the ListView along with the weather data.
 * WeatherForecast-SAX+SQLite+ListView